The Most Important Challenges Faced by the Hotel Industry

 Coats added how the lack of resources and misconceptions about the field can be a setback in progress but stated that the right tools can play a beneficial part in improving odds.
 “On the other side, [we] continue to have the challenges of shortage of labor and finding the right talent.
 And so we’re really trying to help with having the resources, and I think it’s really an opportunity to reinvent the perception of the hospitality industry,” said Coats.

-Coats said that the belief that jobs in the hospitality industry offer poor pay and aren’t jobs for career growth is something that needs to be challenged.
+Coats said that the belief that jobs in the hotel industry offer poor pay and aren’t jobs for career growth is something that needs to be challenged.
 Employee retention is a major aspect in the functioning of hotels.
 Aguiar said that companies have robbed themselves of decent retention rates with a mindset that there will always be someone to do the job.
 As the labor shortage has shown, that is not the case and he said that it actually creates more turnover.

 Oftentimes companies in the hospitality industry think pay increases are the main draw factor for new employees.
 But Aguiar disagrees.
 He stated that the concerns of employees are one of the things that need to be met alongside salary.